Last updated on December 16, 2025

 #3.
 Bruvac the Grandiloquent

-No list of blue commanders is complete without a mill option, and Bruvac the Grandiloquent is one of the best options.
+No list of blue commanders is complete without a mill option, and Bruvac the Grandiloquent is one of the best.
 The biggest weakness of running mill in Commander is that you need to mill through so many cards, and Bruvac lets you do that twice as fast.
-It’s literally lethal with an abundance of cards that mill half your opponents’ library, like Cut Your Losses and Maddening Cacophony.
+It’s literally lethal with an abundance of cards that mill half an opponent's library, like Cut Your Losses and Maddening Cacophony.
 It’s even an advisor for Persistent Petitioners.

 #2.
 Azami, Lady of Scrolls

-The highest-ranked tribal commander on the list is the Wizard tribal commander Azami, Lady of Scrolls.
+The highest-ranked tribal commander on the list is the wizard leader Azami, Lady of Scrolls.
 The more value you can get from your commander without paying mana the better, and Azami draws so many cards for free.
-Wizards are a tribe that often works well with instants and sorceries, making Azami a great choice to helm a Wizard-themed control deck that benefits from drawing six counterspells a turn.
+Wizards are a tribe that often works well with instants and sorceries, making Azami a great choice to helm a wizard-themed control deck that benefits from drawing six counterspells a turn.

 #1.
 Urza, Lord High Artificer

 We’ve looked at commanders that cheat cards into play, we’ve looked at commanders that produce mana, and we’ve looked at stax commanders that break symmetrical effects like Static Orb.
-Urza comes out on top because it does all these things in one package and does them better.
+Urza comes out on top because it does all these things in one package and does them better, making it the best artifact commander in Magic.

 The value you get from this card is hard to understate.
 This is the premiere artifact stax combo commander because it does everything you could want.
 It even comes in with a secondary threat.
 If you want to combo in blue, there’s nobody better the lead your forces into battle.